-As of December 31, 2017, December 31, 2018 and June 30, 2019 (unaudited), the Company's certificate of incorporation authorized the Company to issue 50,000,000 shares of common stock at the par value of \$0.0001 per share.
+As of each of December 31, 2018 and 2019, the Company's certificate of incorporation authorized the Company to issue 50,000,000 shares of common stock at the par value of \$0.0001 per share.
 The holder of each share of common stock is entitled to one vote per share.

 Common stockholders are entitled to dividends if and when declared by the board of directors, subject to the prior rights of the redeemable preferred stockholders.
-As of December 31, 2017, December 31, 2018 and June 30, 2019 (unaudited), no dividends on common stock had been declared by the board of directors.
+As of December 31, 2018 and 2019, no dividends on common stock had been declared by the board of directors.